u4dara/MoneyTrails_SwiftUI/README.md

 # MoneyTrail

-This is a iOS application for recording and tracking your day to day expenses.
+This is an iOS application for recording and tracking your day-to-day expenses.

 ## Screenshots